 Trust us when we say you are not going to want to open the P-trap on your own.
 The many surprises that come out of it may be too much for you to handle.
 Another reason why you shouldn’t be opening the P-trap on your own is that you probably don’t know how to properly clean the P-trap.
 If the job is not properly done, it means another blockage is not too far away in the future.

-ClearView Plumbing and Heating provides professional plumbing maintenance and installations.
+ClearView Services provides professional plumbing maintenance and installations.
 We help our clients get their issues fixed for less money and with less mess.